krateng/maloja/README.md

 GNU FM | &nbsp;
 ------ | ---------
-Gnukebox URL | Your Maloja URL followed by `/apis/audioscrobbler` Username | Any name, doesn't matter (don't leave empty) Password | Any of your API keys
+Gnukebox URL | Your Maloja URL followed by `/apis/audioscrobbler` Username | Doesn't matter
+Password | Any of your API keys

 ListenBrainz | &nbsp;
 ------ | ---------
-API URL | Your Maloja URL followed by `/apis/listenbrainz` Username | Any name, doesn't matter (don't leave empty) Auth Token | Any of your API keys
+API URL | Your Maloja URL followed by `/apis/listenbrainz` Username | Doesn't matter
+Auth Token | Any of your API keys

 Audioscrobbler v1.2 | &nbsp;
 ------ | ---------
-Server URL | Your Maloja URL followed by `/apis/audioscrobbler_legacy` Username | `nossl` if your server isn't behind an SSL reverse proxy (http instead of https) Password | Any of your API keys
+Server URL | Your Maloja URL followed by `/apis/audioscrobbler_legacy` Username | Doesn't matter
+Password | Any of your API keys

 Known working scrobblers: